Insights

 1. The two inhales fill your alveoli When you inhale the first time, you fill your lungs.
 The second inhale (the “extra” breath) expands your alveoli further — the tiny air sacs deep in your lungs where oxygen exchange happens.
 This double action is crucial.

-2. You lower your CO₂ levels This is where the magic happens: that double inhale, combined with the long, calm exhale that follows, significantly reduces the CO₂ in your blood.
-CO₂ is one of the main signals your body uses to measure “how stressed am I.” Less CO₂ = less sense of panic.
+2. You lower your CO₂ levels This is the useful physiology: that double inhale, combined with the long, calm exhale that follows, can help shift CO2 balance and the felt sense of over-activation.
+CO2 is one signal your body uses to interpret effort and stress.

 3. You activate your parasympathetic nervous system Your parasympathetic system is the “rest and digest” side of your nervous system.
 It’s the opposite of “fight or flight.”
 When CO₂ drops and your lungs empty slowly with the extended exhale , your body gets a clear signal: it’s safe to be calm now.

-You don’t need to understand the complete neurophysiology.
-What you need to know is that your breath governs your nervous system — and the physiological sigh is the fastest command you can give it.
+You do not need to understand the complete neurophysiology.
+What you need to know is that breath can influence nervous-system state, and the physiological sigh is one short way to work with it.

 The Technique Step by Step: How to Do the Physiological Sigh